anuroy-20/HighSchoolApp/README.md

-# HighSchoolLisyApp developed using MVVM Architecture +  HILT DEPENDECNY INJECTION +  RETROFIT 2
+# HighSchoolListApp developed using MVVM Architecture +  HILT DEPENDECNY INJECTION +  RETROFIT 2

 Used JetPack libs such as Navigation and Data Binding.

-Referred medium and git hub tutorials.
+Referred medium and github tutorials.

 ## Architecture followed
 Mvvm